-Please don’t be mean or rude to staff members who are enforcing mask and distancing guidelines right now.
+Please don’t be mean or rude to staff members who are enforcing Volcano Bay mask and distancing guidelines.
 This is just the start of a new normal and it will require some adjustments.
 Everyone wants to maintain a healthy environment.
 Try not to get frustrated.

 Your Volcano Bay Feedback